Outreach

 “Each year, Loughborough University hosts a ‘Community Day’ event where Loughborough locals are invited on campus to take part in various ‘science based’ activities.”

 Come watch as early career researchers try to explain their research in just 3 minutes.
-With nothing more than a single slide and any props they bring along, there’s £250 up for grabs.
+With nothing more than a single slide and any props they bring along, there’s usually a cash prize up for grabs

 Ongoing: Anyone interested in physics/science outreach can get involved and there are several events throughout the year where you can help out, such as: